What does pension insurance do?

 Katrin Straub

-The statutory pension insurance is a central pillar of social security in Germany, yet many are not familiar with its specific responsibilities.
-It not only provides old-age security but also offers protection in case of reduced earning capacity and for dependents.
-This article explains what the pension insurance does for you and how you can benefit from it.
+Statutory pension insurance is a central pillar of social security in Germany, yet many people do not know exactly what it does.
+It not only provides security in old age, but also offers protection in the event of reduced earning capacity and for surviving dependants.
+This article explains what pension insurance does for you and how you can benefit from it.

 The topic in brief and concise terms